SEED Scholars Honors Program

 From their first day on campus, SEED Scholars will begin making connections and building professional relationships with Berkeley's top faculty members who are changing the world through their research in STEM.
 Through SEED, scholars gain access to a series of specially curated faculty networks that, when combined with their studies, will result in a carefully crafted community specific to each student.
 Across their undergraduate careers, scholars will receive one-on-one mentoring, work in labs on long and short-term research projects, become key members of Berkeley's science and technology community, and build a deep understanding of what it means to be a STEM faculty member, scientist, researcher, and engineer.

 Scholars will have the opportunity to meet leaders from top companies and innovative startups in industry and technology through SEED-only events on the Berkeley campus offered on a yearly basis during their time in the honors program.
 The connections they make and the networks they build here will open opportunities to become part of research laboratories and companies on the cutting edge of discovery.

 Research and Professional Development

-Upon admittance, and thoughout the duration of a scholars time at Berkeley, application of knowledge gained through experience will play an important role in students lives.
+Upon admittance, and throughout the duration of a scholar's time at Berkeley, application of knowledge gained through experience will play an important role in students' lives.
 Be it interning on campus, conducting research in the Bay Area, or exploring institutions as a visiting scholar, SEED prides itself on supporting scholars in their research endeavors.

-As a part of the SEED Scholars Honors Program, students are expected to apply for summer research opportunities within their first year.
+As a part of the SEED Scholars Honors Program, students are expected to apply for research/internship opportunities within their first year.
 However, they are not expected to do so alone.
 We will assist each scholar with finding and applying for research/intern positions at universities, institutes, companies, and beyond catering to their respective interests.
 Upon acceptance of position, scholars will receive our annual research scholarship that, based on financial need, will provide funding up to $10,000 to cover fees accrued.